San Dieguito projects $3.7 million deficit in 2018-19 school year budget

 The board did have conversations around additional campus security and student resource officers but those were not added to the budget.
 However, Douglas noted that the district did increase to two campus supervisors at all of the high schools this school year so it doesn’t show as an increase for 2018-19.

-At the meeting, SDUHSD Clerk Mo Muir made a motion to include all safety items for all schools immediately into the budget but it did not receive a second.
+At the meeting, SDUHSD Vice President Mo Muir made a motion to include all safety items for all schools immediately into the budget but it did not receive a second.

 “We have had so many instances that could have turned out unpleasant for our students.
 This district has been lucky.
 I won’t ever place our students’ safety on luck,” said Muir, referencing that it has been months since the board passed a resolution in support of student safety and she believes nothing has been done.